 Your investment changes lives, one family at a time, generation, after generation.

 Seattle Milk Fund is a 501(c)(3) organization, and donations are tax deductible to the full extent of the law.
-There are many ways you can invest in moving families out of poverty:
+There are many ways you can invest in helping families create a brighter financial future.

 Seattle Milk Fund